Best Practices, Pros & Cons, Advantages/Disadvantages and more!

 Crafting the Perfect Questionnaire

-When creating a questionnaire vs survey, it is essential to consider its purpose, target audience, and the type of data you wish to collect.
-You can find additional questionnaire design tips here.
+When creating a questionnaire vs survey, it is essential to consider its purpose, target audience and the type of data you wish to collect.
+Let’s take a look at some survey design best practices.
 Below are some critical steps to crafting an effective questionnaire:

 Determine the Objective